How to Socialize Your Dog?

 The Socialization Process

 This begins during the first several weeks of puppyhood.
 Pups learn to share with their littermates and to accept the human touch.
-They also will learn how to play appropriately and to show submissiveness to their mom.
+They also will learn how to play appropriately and show submissiveness to their mom.

 Socializing your puppy is the best thing that you can do for your new puppy and even for a senior dog if you’ve recently adopted.
 In the beginning, your puppy may act nervous, but he’ll soon be fine.